CASE STUDY

 Outcomes and Commitments to Action

-The session concluded with all 35 participants standing in a circle, each publicly naming one action they committed to take moving forward.
-While long-term results are still unfolding, the workshop successfully surfaced core behavioral challenges, aligned the group around the need for culture change, and initiated a strong wave of personal and collective commitment.
+The session closed with all 35 leaders standing in a circle, each naming one concrete action they were committed to taking.
+While the long-term culture change is still unfolding, the workshop succeeded in surfacing core behavioral challenges, aligning the group around the need for culture shift, and sparking a strong wave of both personal and collective commitment.
+The division’s leader expressed deep satisfaction, and participants shared that this was the most valuable use of their time compared to any other practitioner-led development experience they had encountered.
+We were equally energized.
+These are highly capable, thoughtful leaders, and it was a privilege to partner with them.

 Early Momentum Toward Long-Term Culture Change